spectrocloud/librarium/content/docs/04-clusters/02-data-center/03-vmware.md

 1. As a Tenant Administrator, navigate to the **Private Cloud Gateway** page under **Settings**.

-2. Invoke the **Delete** action on the cloud gateway instance that needs to be deleted.
+2. Invoke the **Delete** action on the PCG instance you want to delete.

-3. The system performs a validation to ensure there are no running tenant clusters associated with the gateway instance being deleted.
-If such instances are found, the system presents an error.
-Delete relevant running tenant clusters and retry the deletion of the cloud gateway.
+3. The system performs a validation to ensure there are no running tenant clusters associated with the PCG instance being deleted.
+If such instances are found, an error is displayed.
+Delete any running tenant clusters and retry deleting the PCG.

 4. Delete the Gateway Virtual Machines from vSphere.

 <br />

-### Resize a VMware Cloud Gateway
+### Resize PCG

-A cloud gateway can be set up as a 1-node or a 3-node cluster.
-For production environments, it is recommended that three (3) nodes are set up.
-A cloud gateway can be initially set up with one (1) node and resized to three (3) nodes at a later time.
-The following steps need to be performed to resize a 1-node cloud gateway cluster to a 3-node gateway cluster:
+You can set up the PCG as a single-node cluster or as a three-node cluster for high availability (HA).
+For production environments, we recommend three nodes.
+A PCG can be initially set up with one node and resized to three nodes later.
+Use the following steps to resize a single-node PCG cluster to a three-node PCG cluster.

 1. As a Tenant Administrator, navigate to the **Private Cloud Gateway** page under **Settings**.